allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Gambia-village-initiation-ritual.md

 K's guest house had 2 dogs, 2 turkeys, and a bunch of pheasants and chickens.
 He explained that he is building a guest house in the village because it is close to many local tourist attractions.

-Then, along with two of his friends, K, Kayce, and I went around on a donkey ride.
+Then K, Kayce, two of K's friends, and I took a donkey ride.

 ![donkey_ride]({{site.baseurl}}/assets/img/gambia/donkey_ride.jpeg){:width="38%"}![livestock_market]({{site.baseurl}}/assets/img/gambia/livestock_market.jpeg){:width="50%"}
 *Right: Livestock market with many goats and horses.
 One of the men told me about visiting Shanghai in the early 2000s.*

-On the donkey's cart, we saw many farm fields.
+On the donkey cart, we saw many farm fields.
 This was the growing season (September).
 K explained that most farmers grow peanuts, millet, and rice.

 After the donkey ride, we went back to the host family's residence.